 You may decide that you want to seek employment while you’re going to San Jacinto College.
 That’s fine, many of our students do.
 But as an international student on F-1 status, certain rules apply.

 Basically, you must get authorization to get a job.
 Off-campus employment is not permitted.
 There are very few exceptions for off-campus employment.
 We encourage you to meet with the International Services team to review this information.
 If eligible, you will need to apply for an employment authorization card from U.S. Citizenship and Immigration Services.
 Be sure to renew your authorization before it expires – even one day of work past the expiration is a serious offense.
-For on-campus jobs, which are limited to 20 hours per week, you will need to meet with International Services and/or Career Services for more information.
+For on-campus jobs, which are limited to 19.5 hours per week, you will need to meet with International Services and/or Career Services for more information.

 Many of our degree programs have a working component to them – where you can get real job experience from actual employers.
 As with other types of employment, you’ll have to get authorization first.
 The two most common categories of training are: